-4. Select a replacement drive, and click Replace Physical Drive.

-5. Select Confirm and click Yes, Replace Drive to proceed with the replace operation.
+- 4. Select a replacement drive, and click Replace Physical Drive.
+A confirmation message appears. - 5.
+Select Confirm and click Yes, Replace Drive to proceed with the replace operation.
 The drive is replaced and the data is copied to the selected component.